 These are particularly useful if you have gemstones set into your ring which would need to be protected from heat (or even removed) during soldering.

-If you want to make a more permanent adjustment, you will beed to remove a small piece of the band from the back using a saw and solder is the ring back together again with solder paste.
+If you want to make a more permanent adjustment, you will need to remove a small piece of the band from the back using a saw and solder the ring back together again with solder paste.

 Again, take care to avoid losing any hallmarks by thinking carefully about where you remove the piece of metal from.

 If your ring has gemstones set into it this can make adjusting the size a little more complicated as gems can be damaged by heating.

 If you do need to resize your ring using a solder it is advisable to always use a heat barrier such as thermo-gel.
 This gel helps to protect the stones and areas you do not want the heat to get to.
 Stones which are particularly hard and therefore score highly on the Mohs scale such as diamonds, rubies and sapphires can often be heated without worry but care must be taken to heat and cool them slowly to avoid fractures which can give a 'crackled' appearance.

 Softer stones will need to be removed before soldering the ring as they are highly likely to be damaged.

 If you have any further questions, feel free to call our friendly team who will be more than happy to give you some advice through Facebook, Twitter, Email or simply calling us on 01872 573888 8.30am-4.30pm.